 Ford's US boss mentions the Socialist Workers Party, Workers Revolutionary Party and Revolutionary Communist Group but none of them existed in 1968.
 See more »

 I am what is known as a fiery redhead.
 Now, I hate to make this a matter of appearance and go all womanly on you, but there you have it.
 And me standing up like this is in fact just that redheaded fieriness leaping to the fore.
 Credence?
 I will give credence to their cause.
 My god!
 Their cause already has credence.
 It is equal pay.
 Equal pay is common justice, and if you two weren't such a pair of egotistical, chauvinistic, bigoted dunderheads, you would realise that.
 Oh, my office is run by ...

 Captions in the closing credits: "Two years later in May 1970 the Equal Pay Act became law.
 Similar legislation quickly followed in most industrial countries across the world.
 Ford Motor Company Limited went on to effect changes in its employment practices and is now used as an example of a good practice employer."
 See more »

-Performed by Brian Auger
+Performed by Small Faces

 34 of 37 people found this review helpful.